JDiegocampos/Task-Master-CLI/README.md

     │ 1  │ Make homework │ todo   │ 12/11/2024, 09:32:15 │ 12/11/2024, 09:32:15 │
     ╰────┴───────────────┴────────┴──────────────────────┴──────────────────────╯
     ```
-- **Delete a task**: You can use the '-d' or '--delete' command followed by the task ID to delete a task.
+- **Delete a task**: You can use the `-d` or `--delete` command followed by the task ID to delete a task.
 The programm will ask you to confirm the deletion.
     - Example:
     ```bash
     python TaskMaster.py -d 4